peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Returns:</b>

-A sorted list of the parameters contained in this media type object.
+A list of the parameters contained in this media type object, sorted by name.

 ### TypeAndSubType